shreyan241/RL_rubiks_visualizer/README.md

 ![Rubik's Cube Demo](Demo/output.gif)

 ## Installation & Setup
 This setup is intended for both Windows and Linux.
 You will need Python 3.11 or higher and Poetry version 1.8.3, which is the primary dependency manager.
-If Poetry isn’t installed, you can install it globally in your base Python environment and create a Conda environment (or use an existing Python 3.11+ installation) to manage the dependencies.
+If Poetry isn’t installed, you can install it globally in your base Python environment and create a Conda environment (or use an existing Python 3.11+ installation) to install the dependencies.

 ### 1. Prerequisites
 - Poetry Installation